 RAINBOW FLAG SCHOOL

-At Peter Hills we celebrate that our children come from different families.
+At Peter Hills we know that all children are loved by God.
+We celebrate that our children come from different families.
 We know that like many other schools in the UK, some children have a mum and a dad, some children live with just one parent, some children live with their grandparents and some children have two mums or two dads.

-In 2018, almost 250,000 people in London identified as Lesbian, Gay or Bisexual and there are now at least 20,000 children growing up in same-sex parent families.
+An estimated 3.1% of the UK population aged 16 years and over identified as lesbian, gay or bisexual (LGB) in 2020.
 Many children will have or know relatives, family friends or neighbours who identify as being LGBTQ+.
 It is important to us at Peter Hills, that we represent different families in our community as we know that children who see their families reflected in class and around the school will grow up to be confident, respectful and successful citizens.

 Aside from our moral duty, it is also our statutory duty to teach children about different families and relationships and therefore all primary schools in England are expected to teach Relationships Education.
 In teaching Relationships Education we ensure that the needs of all pupils are appropriately met, and that all pupils understand the importance of equality and respect.
 We ensure that all of our teaching is sensitive and age appropriate in approach and content.